Yifei-Liu/academic-kickstart/content/project/MCFS-Proj/index.md

 #tags: ["image-processing", "line-detection"]
 ---
 Developing and maintaining a file system is time-consuming and complex.
-Yet even mature file systems, they suffer repeated bugs.
+Yet even mature file systems suffer repeated bugs.
 File system bugs have serious consequences such as data loss and system crashes.
 To address these challenges, we developed MCFS, a model-checking framework for file systems.
 We used Spin model checker to perform state-space exploration that needs to save/restore file system state.
 Therefore, we